- Role-based, attribute-based, & just-in-time access to infrastructure

-In our last post, we discussed some of the challenges that are inherent to management of SSH keys across your infrastructure as you scale the number of team members and servers.
+In our last post, we discussed some of the challenges that are inherent to the management of SSH keys across your infrastructure as you scale the number of team members and servers.
 In this post, we will dig into some of your options and the trade-offs that they provide.

 Before we get going, let's recap the main criteria that we are concerned with for any solution that we implement.
 Briefly, we want to ensure that you are able to control authentication and authorization for each user on each server.
-You will also want to be able to generate and analyze an audit trail in the event of a compromise, however this may not be an immediate requirement depending on your regulatory environment.
+You will also want to be able to generate and analyze an audit trail in the event of a compromise; however, this may not be an immediate requirement depending on your regulatory environment.

 Each User Has Their Own Key

-When you first start building your systems it is common to either share credentials with anyone who needs SSH access, or to provision accounts and keys for each user on each server.
+When you first start building your systems, it is common to either share credentials with anyone who needs SSH access or to provision accounts and keys for each user on each server.
 Both of these solutions are manageable when you are dealing with quantities in the single or low double digits of either employees or servers.
 Some of the challenges associated with the practice of letting each user manage their own keys are: